oronimbus/tactical-asset-allocation/README.md

 # Tactical Asset Allocation (TAA)
+Tactical asset allocation can be characterized as follows:
 - Active management of portfolio strategy that shifts allocation based on market trends or economic coniditions (e.g. stocks, bonds, cash, commodities)
 - Benefits are diversification, drawdown control and overall risk management (MDD <20%, SR > 0.75)
 - Typically strategies are absolute return (returns uncorrelated to markets/betas), relative return (beat benchmark) and total return (targeted return)

+## Package
+This package is a current WIP and I update it whenver I get time.
+The goal of this package is to demonstrate different TAA techniques and how they perform through different economic cycles.
+Whilst each strategy is unique, they all share certain common characteristics, e.g. momentum signals or dual momentum sorts.
+The package tries to break down these characteristics into individual modules that can be used on their own.

+## Installation
+Eventually, this will be `pip` installable.

 ## Portfolio Strategies
+Below's a short overview of various TAA strategies.
+Please refer to the reference list at the bottom for more information.
+Many of these strategies have been taken from [this](https://twitter.com/WifeyAlpha/status/1502576435134877701) source.

 ### Ivy
 - Mimicks the Harvard/Yale endowment strategies (SR: 0.8, MDD: 13%)
 - Equal weights in `VTI`, `VEU`, `VNQ`, `AGG`, `DBC`, rebalanced end of month